Kotlin

 - Prefer immutability (

-valovervar) - Utilize type inference
+valovervar) - Utilize type inference where it improves readability

-- Leverage null safety features
+- Leverage null safety features instead of

 Performance Tips